 In 1970 Brouwer played in the premiere of El Cimarrón by Hans Werner Henze in Berlin.
 Together with Morton Feldman, he was awarded a 1972 scholarship by the DAAD (German Academic Exchange Service) to be guest composer and lecturer of Academy of Science and Arts of Berlin.
 In Germany Brouwer also recorded a number of LPs for Deutsche Grammophon.

 Brouwer's playing career ended in the early 1980s due to an injury to a tendon in his right hand middle finger.

 Among his works are over forty film scores.
-Leo Brouwer is involved in the "Concurso y Festival Internacional de Guitarra de la Habana" (International Guitar Festival of the Havana).
-He travels often to attend guitar festivals throughout the world, and especially to other Latin American countries.
+Leo Brouwer was involved in the "Concurso y Festival Internacional de Guitarra de la Habana" (International Guitar Festival of the Havana).
+He traveled often to attend guitar festivals throughout the world, and especially to other Latin American countries.

 Brouwer is best known for his performances and compositions of modern music.
-He has performed and recorded works by Sylvano Bussotti, Hans Werner Henze, Maurice Ohana, Cristóbal Halffter, Leni Alexander, Cornelius Cardew, Heitor Villa-Lobos, etc.
+He has performed and recorded works by Sylvano Bussotti, Hans Werner Henze, Maurice Ohana, Cristóbal Halffter, Leni Alexander, Cornelius Cardew, Heitor Villa-Lobos, and others.

 Works for Winds